Group members

 Jiahui Hu

 Jiahui received her MS degree from the University of Manchester under the supervision of Dr Thomas Rodgers.
 Jiahui’s PhD research focused on exploring the potential of artificial intelligence for advancing membrane separations, and developing novel membranes for organic solvent nanofiltration.
 She graduated with a PhD from KAUST in 2023.
-LinkedIn profile.

 Dr. Gergo Ignacz